PhotoReviewsFAQ

 What is PhotoReviews?

-It is the name of PhotoGuide Japan’s book review page for Japanese photo books, magazines, and CD-ROMs reviewed during the late 1990s to 2006.
+It is the name of PhotoGuide Japan’s book review page for Japanese photo books and magazines reviewed during the late 1990s to 2006.
 It is no longer updated with new book reviews.
-I’m starting to integrate the old book reviews with photographer bios at PhotoWho’sWho.
-Most of the books are out of print, but it’s possible to obtain them at Japanese auction sites through our ProxyShop service.
+The old book reviews have been largely integrated with photographer bios at PhotoWho’sWho.
+Most of the books are out of print.

 How did you select the photo books to be added to PhotoReviews?